I spent 16 years working in retail loss prevention, and I am Wicklander-Zulawski-certified to interview dishonest retail employees.

-10. When LP doesn't have enough video evidence against an employee, but have enough paper evidence, the employee will still lose their job.
+10. When LP doesn't have enough video evidence against an employee but has enough paper evidence, the employee will still lose their job.

-No company has the time, resources or personel to investigate somone forever.
-If the store can terminate an employee for other infractions, (tardiness, insubordinate behavior, rudeness to customers, etc.), they will take that route.
+No company has the time, resources or personnel to investigate someone forever.
+If the store can terminate an employee for other infractions (tardiness, insubordinate behavior, rudeness to customers, etc.), they will take that route.
 If not, they will shorten the employee hours until they are forced to leave and take another job.
 The worker will never be accused of (or charged with) stealing, but they will no longer be employed.

 Common LP Tricks and Tactics Used During an Employee Interview

 - The folder in front of the investigator will be stacked with paper, making the suspect think they have an extremely large case against them.
 However, most of those sheets of paper will be blank.
-Investigators have all they need to know written on 2-3 sheets.
+Investigators have all they need to know written on two to three sheets.
 90% of an employee interview is theatrics.